marp-team/marp/website/blog/how-to-make-custom-transition.md

 ## Simple keyframe declaration

-Let's get started from a simple keyframe declaration for [the dissolve effect (also known as cross-fade effect)](<https://en.wikipedia.org/wiki/Dissolve_(filmmaking)>), to learn how to set custom transition animation.
-Marp uses [a standard syntax for CSS animation `@keyframes`](https://developer.mozilla.org/docs/Web/CSS/@keyframes) to declare transitions.
+Let's get started with a simple keyframe declaration for [the dissolve effect (also known as the cross-fade effect)](<https://en.wikipedia.org/wiki/Dissolve_(filmmaking)>), to learn how to set custom transition animation.
+Marp uses [standard syntax for CSS animation `@keyframes`](https://developer.mozilla.org/docs/Web/CSS/@keyframes) to declare transitions.

-When applied the dissolve effect to transition principles, you can derive that the effect needs these animations:
+When applying the dissolve effect to transition principles, you can derive that the effect needs these animations:

 - The outgoing slide has an animation to **decrease opacity from 100% to 0%**.
 - The incoming slide has an animation to **increase opacity from 0% to 100%**.

 There are opposite changes with each other.
-In this case, you can define animations for both slide layers by a one `@keyframes` declaration.
+In this case, you can define animations for both slide layers by one `@keyframes` declaration.

 First, declare `@keyframes` at-rule with the conventional name specified by Marp in your Markdown.